Mosasaurus: Habitat preference

+Interspecific competition

-Interspecific competitionMosasaurus lived alongside other large predatory mosasaurs also considered apex predators, most prominent among them being the tylosaurines and Prognathodon.
+Mosasaurus lived alongside other large predatory mosasaurs also considered apex predators, most prominent among them being the tylosaurines and Prognathodon.
 Tylosaurus bernardi, the only surviving species of the genus during the Maastrichtian, measured up to 12.2 m in length while the largest coexisting species of Prognathodon like P. saturator exceeded 12 m.
 These three mosasaurs preyed on similar animals such as marine reptiles.

 A study published in 2013 by Schulp and colleagues specifically tested how mosasaurs such as M. hoffmannii and P. saturator were able to coexist in the same localities through δ13C analysis.
 The scientists utilized an interpretation that differences in isotope values can help explain the level of resource partitioning because it is influenced by multiple environmental factors such as lifestyle, diet, and habitat preference.
 Comparisons between the δ13C levels in multiple teeth of M. hoffmannii and P. saturator from the Maastrichtian-age Maastricht Formation showed that while there was some convergence between certain specimens, the average δ13C values between the two species were on average different.
 This is one indication of niche partitioning, where the two mosasaur genera likely foraged in different habitats or had different specific diets to coexist without direct competitive conflict.
 The teeth of P. saturator are much more robust than those of M. hoffmannii and were specifically equipped for preying on robust prey like turtles.
 While M. hoffmannii also preyed on turtles, its teeth were built to handle a wider range of prey less suited for P. saturator.

 Another case of presumed niche partitioning between Mosasaurus and Prognathodon from the Bearpaw Formation in Alberta was documented in a 2014 study by Konishi and colleagues.
-The study found a dietary divide between M. missouriensis and Prognathodon overtoni based on stomach contents.
+The study found a dietary divide between M. missouriensis and P. overtoni based on stomach contents.
 Stomach contents of P. overtoni included turtles and ammonites, providing another example of a diet specialized for harder prey.
 In contrast, M. missouriensis had stomach contents consisting of fish, indicative of a diet specialized in softer prey.
 It was hypothesized that these adaptations helped maintain resource partitioning between the two mosasaurs.

 Nevertheless, competitive engagement evidently could not be entirely avoided.
 There is also evidence of aggressive interspecific combat between Mosasaurus and other large mosasaur species.
-This is shown from a fossil skull of a subadult M. hoffmannii with fractures caused by a massive concentrated blow to the braincase; Lingham-Soliar (1998) argued that this blow was dealt by a ramming attack by Tylosaurus bernardi, as the formation of the fractures were characteristic of a coordinated strike (and not an accident or fossilization damage), and T. bernardi was the only known coexisting animal likely capable of causing such damage, using its robust arrow-like elongated snout.
+This is shown from a fossil skull of a subadult M. hoffmannii with fractures caused by a massive concentrated blow to the braincase; Lingham-Soliar (1998) argued that this blow was dealt by a ramming attack by T. bernardi, as the formation of the fractures were characteristic of a coordinated strike (and not an accident or fossilization damage), and T. bernardi was the only known coexisting animal likely capable of causing such damage, using its robust arrow-like elongated snout.
 This sort of attack has been compared to the defensive behavior of bottlenose dolphins using their beaks to kill or repel lemon sharks, and it has been speculated that T. bernardi dealt the offensive attack via an ambush on an unsuspecting Mosasaurus.